chipjacks/chipjacks.github.io/_posts/2013-09-24-IMDB-Stats.markdown

 that said something like "if a movie is made by Quentin Tarantino and stars Brad Pitt, then it will have an average user rating of 9/10."
-Well the decision tree turned out to be quite a bit more complicated and less insightful then we were hoping, but in the process of building it we did come across some interesting findings that this post is intended to summarize.
+Well the decision tree turned out to be quite a bit more complicated and less insightful than we were hoping, but in the process of building it we did come across some interesting findings that this post is intended to summarize.

 <i>Note:</i> the data set was filtered to only include movies that meet the following